-NEW YORK (AP) - A Francis Bacon double-panel self-portrait and a Cy Twombly "Blackboard" painting executed in blue - both in private collections for decades - were the highlights of Sotheby's auction of contemporary art on Wednesday.
+NEW YORK (AP) - A Francis Bacon double-panel self-portrait and a Cy Twombly "Blackboard" painting executed in blue - both in private collections for decades - are the top highlights at Sotheby's auction of contemporary art on Wednesday.

-NEW YORK (AP) — A Francis Bacon double-panel self-portrait and a Cy Twombly "Blackboard" painting executed in blue — both in private collections for decades — were the highlights of Sotheby's auction of contemporary art on Wednesday.
+NEW YORK (AP) — A Francis Bacon double-panel self-portrait and a Cy Twombly "Blackboard" painting executed in blue — both in private collections for decades — are the top highlights at Sotheby's auction of contemporary art on Wednesday.

-The paintings were among 44 artworks going under the gavel during the evening sale.
+The paintings are among 44 artworks going under the gavel during the evening sale.

 Other top lots include Andy Warhol's "Self-Portrait (Fright Wig)."
 It's the pop artist's last self-portrait, made in 1986 just months before his death.
-The silkscreen, in which Warhol wears a dramatic silvery gray wig, sold for $7.7 million.
+The silkscreen, in which Warhol wears a dramatic silvery gray wig, has a presale estimate of $7 to $10 million.

-Among other highlights was David Smith's painted steel sculpture, "Zig 1," which sold for $9.2 million.
-Sam Francis' oil painting, "Summer #1, 1957," fetched $11.8 million, a record auction price for the artist.
+Among other highlights is David Smith's painted steel sculpture, "Zig 1," and Sam Francis' oil painting, "Summer #1, 1957."
+Both carry presale estimate of $8 to $12 million.

-The sale also included an Alexander Calder standing mobile that the artist gave Alfred Barr Jr., the founding director of the Museum of Modern Art in New York, in 1966.
-"Untitled," created in 1942, incorporates found pieces of colored glass and sold for $8.3 million.
+The sale also includes an Alexander Calder standing mobile that the artist gave Alfred Barr Jr., the founding director of the Museum of Modern Art in New York, in 1966.
+"Untitled," created in 1942, incorporates found pieces of colored glass and is estimated to bring $3 to $4 million.